phoikoi/perplexed/README.md

 they were refusing to export properly, and to add the Powerline glyphs for use in terminal applications.

+**If you only want the font files, just download [PerplexedFamily.zip](https://github.com/phoikoi/perplexed/raw/master/PerplexedFamily.zip).**

 If anybody more skilled than I would like to figure out how to re-enable the `ccmp` tables (and explain it to me maybe?)
 I would be most grateful.
 I'd like to have the font as close to the IBM original as possible,